CSCfi/metadata-submitter/CONTRIBUTING.md

 #### Git Branches

-We use `develop` branch as the main development branch and `master` as the releases branch.
+We use `main` branch as the default branch of the repository.
-All Pull Requests related to features should be done against `develop` branch, releases Pull Requests should be done against `master` branch.
+All merge/pull requests related to features should be done against `main` branch.
+Specific release versions of the code can be acquired via git tags.

 Give your branch a short descriptive name (like the names between the `<>` below) and prefix the name with something representative for that branch: